payi_instrument()

 - Persists for the lifetime of the application

-3. Decorator Integration
+3. Annotation Integration

-Enables the use of @ingest
+Enables the use of the @track

-decorators in your application:
+function in your application:

 4. Default Behaviors